-At Wageningen University & Research, tourism experiences are investigated from a psychological and phenomenological perspective, with a key focus on therapeutic (associated with health and healing) and wildlife experiences.
-In terms of the former, WUR researchers have focused on the embodied and affective nature of experiences involving moving together.
+At Wageningen University & Research, tourism experiences are investigated from a psychological and phenomenological perspective, with a key focus on experiences involving sound and wildlife experiences.
+In terms of the former, WUR researchers have focused on the embodied and affective nature of experiences involving music.
 In terms of the latter, the importance and efficacy of interpretation during guided activities, such as wildlife viewing tours, and the role of emotions in conservation intentions, has been explored.

 Influence of interpretation on conservation intentions of whale tourists